Vote for the Next Palms NC Board 2023-25!

 Voter turnout for the Palms Neighborhood Council Election has been low in the past, and we hope that more will vote this year to better represent the 30,000 residents in Palms.
 In 2016, 473 voted, and in 2019, 698 voted in the Palms Neighborhood Council Election (http://tiny.cc/NCVoteTurnout).

 EmpowerLA: Department of Neighborhood Empowerment (DONE) Website – For more information on neighborhood councils and their operations

 I want to vote but what if I want to get more involved?

 The bulk of our work takes place in our committee system and you do NOT need to be an elected board member to sit on a committee.
 Actually, half of our committee chairs are not elected board members.
 You can join a committee right now!
 Just email the committee chair and start coming to their meetings.
 Committee info here and meeting calendar here.

-- Rest of the Palms NC website
+- Main Palms NC website

-- PNC Annual Reports
+- Palms NC Annual Reports

-- PNC Facebook Page
+- Palms NC Facebook Page

 - Palms NC Twitter